zus500/Spring-Soap-Example/README.md

-This application don't have own gui
+This application don't have own gui use Postman